matuteiglesias/journal/content/Dev/2025-02-03_Enhanced_Prompt_and_Vector_Management_Systems.md

 **🕒 18:50–20:45**
 **🏷️ Labels**: Promptmanager, Vectorstoremanager, Ai Workflows, Error Resolution, Integration
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the management systems for prompts and vectors, focusing on scalability, error resolution, and integration into [[AI]] workflows.
+The session aimed to enhance the management systems for prompts and vectors, focusing on scalability, error resolution, and [[integration]] into [[AI]] workflows.

 ### Key Activities
 - Defined responsibilities and [[API]] design for the `VectorStoreManager`, focusing on efficient vector retrieval and storage.